norskeld/sigma/apps/docs/content/guides/error-recovery.md

 }
 ```

-We've got one error, and it's the wrong one!
+One error, and it's the wrong one.
 Position 18 is the start of `let = 240;`, and the complaint is that the file didn't end there.

 That's the PEG evaluation model in action. [choice] tries `Binding`, which consumes `let` and fails on the missing name.
 A failed alternative is just an alternative that didn't apply, so `choice` rewinds and tries `Print`, then `Block`, and none of them match. [many] reads that as "no more statements" and stops, and [eof] then fails on the leftovers, overwriting what little was left of the original complaint.
 The real problem, a missing name after `let`, is discarded.

 There's also nothing to recover from.
-As far as the grammar is concerned no statement started here at all.
-We can fix that though.
+As far as the grammar is concerned, no statement started here at all.

 ## Committing to a parse